JSourianos/JSourianos/README.md

 ### Hello 👋

-My name is Thomas J. Sourianos and I am a Student Developer studying at Høyskolen Kristiania!
+My name is Thomas J. Sourianos and I am a Frontend & App Developer working for Moment!

 ### Technologies I have experience with 🌱